 4.3.3 Estimating Peak Runtime Memory Usage.
 Estimating the peak runtime memory usage of training a DL model is a challenging task as it depends on various factors including both workloadand system-specific.
-However, we can identify three main types of memory usage that dominates the overall usage: (1) memory to store the parameter tensors, (2) memory for the workspace for performing layer operations, and (3) memory to store the layer outputs needed for back-propagation.
+One could estimate peak runtime memory usage of a model by actually running the model and observing the memory usage.
+However, our model fusion optimization evaluates many model candidates, which is in the order of $O(n^3)$ where n is the number of source models.
+Estimating memory usage at runtime would require creating checkpoints for many potential fused models and running them, which could add massive overheads.
+Thus, we decided to use an analytical model to estimate peak runtime memory usage.
+We found that our analytical model is accurate enough to avoid any out-of-memory workload crashes at runtime.

-The first type can be calculated by inspecting data types and dimensions of the parameter tensors.
-The second type doesn't vary based on model architecture and thus can be estimated by a fixed value (e.g., 1GB).
-The third type, which often dominates the total memory usage, depends on both the model architecture and the DL system.
+We identity three main types of memory usage that dominate the overall usage: (1) memory to store the parameter tensors, (2) workspace memory for performing layer operations, and (3) memory to store the layer outputs needed for back-propagation.
+We calculate the first type by using the dimensions and data types of the parameter tensors.
+The second type depends on the DL system.
+We rely on the user to set a value for this (e.g., 1GB).
+The third type depends on both the model architecture and the DL system and it often dominates the overall memory usage.
 Next, we discuss more details on how we estimate it.

-The back-propagation technique used to train DL models operates in two phases: forward-pass and backward-pass.
-The backwardpass calculates the gradients and needs access to the layer output tensors generated during the forward-pass.
+The backward-pass of DL training needs access to the layer output tensors generated during the forward-pass.
 For example, the backward-pass operation of linear algebra-based layers such as Dense and Convolutional layers need access to the forward-pass layer input to calculate the parameter gradient.
 Some non-linear transformation layers like ReLU need access to layer output to calculate the input gradient.
 And some other non-linear transformation layers like MaxPooling need access to both layer input and output to calculate the input gradient.
 Thus, the DL system will accumulate layer output tensors during the forward-pass and gradually release them during the backward-pass.
 However, the exact order by which output tensors are accumulated and released is determined by the specific order by which layer operations are performed and also on how aggressively memory is allocated and deallocated by the DL system.
-Popular DL frameworks like TensorFlow and PyTorch execute operations in a topological order [55, 70].
+Popular DL frameworks like TensorFlow and PyTorch execute operations in a topological order [57, 72].